vladiim/myaudi/testcases.md

 > - Login as an admin

+> - Go to the Content Management System (CMS)

+> - Open the first article

-> -
+> - Approve the article

-> - You want approve a draft post - go to the CMS and assign an edit to "Joshua Wood"

-> - You want Josh Wood to edit the article
+* You want Josh Wood to edit the article

 * Check the funnel conversion dashboard